 - Compared to other seafood, shrimp is higher in dietary cholesterol.
 However, it also contains antioxidants and healthy omega-3 fatty acids

-- Heat oil in pan over medium heat.
+- Heat oil in a pan over medium heat.
 Fry sesame seeds and garlic until lightly brown (Image 1).

 - Add thick coconut cream (Image 2), turmeric, curry powder, salt and simmer for 2 mins (Image 3-4).